*I meant to say “hand washing” not “handwriting” early in the video. 🙂

-Task Analysis has been one of the most helpful techniques I have used with students who have autism.
-Task Analysis also called “chaining” is part of Applied Behavior Analysis (ABA).
+Task Analysis is one of the most helpful techniques I have used with students who have autism.
+Task Analysis, also called “chaining,” is part of Applied Behavior Analysis (ABA).

 What is Task Analysis?: A task analysis is used to break complex tasks into a sequence of smaller steps or actions.

 For students with autism, simple everyday tasks such as washing hands and tying shoes can become complex challenges.
 Below is an example of a task analysis visual created for a student with autism to support hand washing:

 This routine has been broken down into five steps:

 - Turn Water On 2.
 Get Soap 3.
 Wash Hands 4.
 Turn Water Off 5.
 Dry Hands